Creating an outstanding user experience for a sustainable UX

 But today, new uses, the acceleration of the digital transformation and its mutations force design and user experience to emancipate themselves from these standards.
 This in order to conceive sustainable solutions, adapted to the projects and the stakes of the company.

-Design is no longer only about performance and efficiency, but the presentation of the user experience tends to emphasize only its specialization.
-A sustainable user experience or UX Design therefore requires to ask the question about good practices, but also to take into account different dimensions such as the creative, social, ecological, aesthetic or economic aspect.
+Design is no longer just about performance and efficiency, but the presentation of user experience tends to emphasize only its specialization.
+A sustainable user experience or UX Design therefore requires us to ask ourselves about best practices, but also to take into account different dimensions such as the creative, social, ecological, aesthetic and economic aspects.

 To know more about the agency le Renard Bleu and the Digital Factory